 To conclude the MA Digital Cultures curriculum, you will submit a thesis: some students combine this with an internship, and therefore write a comparatively shorter 'internship thesis' plus and 'internship report'; some students want to focus on research and write an extended thesis.
 Either way, you will receive support along the way: not only by your assigned supervisor but also by attending workshops on tasks and skills needed to complete your thesis.
-These workshops will guide you in further developing the research and writing skills you need for producing your MA thesis.
+These workshops, hosted by academic writing advisor John Harbord, will guide you in further developing the research and writing skills you need for producing your MA thesis.